Parable of the Renegades

 For a moment Davis was silent.
 He gawked, his mouth gaped open and his eyebrows rose higher than he thought.
 Rio held her head back and her lips pressed together.
-She was a bit unnerved from the look on Davis' face until he started applauding her for a job well done.
+She was a bit unnerved by the look on Davis' face until he started applauding her for a job well done.

 "That... was... awesome!
 It sounded complex, but it was also vivid and interesting!
 Like poetry to my ears!"

-Rio let out a sigh of relief but tension rose to her again when Davis shot up another question.
+Rio let out a sigh of relief, but tension rose to her again when Davis shot up another question.

 "So, what I wanna ask now is what are you doing in Lucas' house?"